wp-plugins/acurax-social-media-widget/readme.txt

 == Description ==

-A Simple Wordpress Social Media Plugin Which Allow You To Add Widget Which Links Social Media Icons to Your Social Media Profiles Twitter,Facebook,Pinterest,Youtube,Rss Feed,Linkedin,google plus...
+A Simple Wordpress Social Media Widget Plugin Which Allow You To Add Widget Which Links Social Media Icons to Your Social Media Profiles Twitter,Facebook,Pinterest,Youtube,Rss Feed,Linkedin,google plus...

-You can make the icons to appear using widgets, on your sidebar.
+You can make the icons to appear using widget , on your sidebar.

 	★ Multiple Social Media Widget Support